Students can follow one of two paths to complete the IPA Programs

-The Diploma in IPA consists of six courses delivered through an intensive on-campus IPA Summer Institute (PADM 5711 – all day June 4 to 8 and PADM 5713 – all day June 11 to 15 for Summer 2018), and online.
+The Diploma in IPA consists of six courses delivered through an intensive on-campus IPA Summer Institute held at Carleton University during the first two weeks of June (PADM 5711 and PADM 5713), and online.
 There are two types:

 Diploma for professional development

 This Diploma (Type 3) will be of interest to individuals who are working in or with Indigenous organizations and governments, or preparing to do so, and who seek relevant graduate level training in policy and administration.

 Diploma for current Carleton students

 This Diploma (Type 2) is for Carleton students who are already enrolled in other graduate programs, and who wish to work in this area.
 Students can complete this Diploma concurrently with their other graduate degree.

 Graduates of either of the Diplomas in IPA who are later admitted to the MA in Public Administration can subsequently apply most of their IPA courses toward the MA degree.

 2. Master of Public Policy and Administration (MPPA) with a Concentration in IPA